 An elastic supply curve has a price elasticity of supply that exceeds one.
 Compare the supply curves below.
 The more inelastic supply curve is steeper and a change in price has a much smaller impact on the quantity supplied than for the elastic supply curve.

 Factors that influence the elasticity of supply include:

 Time: Long-term supply curves are more elastic than short-term curves because of the flexibility that time provides to respond to market changes.
-For example, assume a community experiences a sudden increase in rent.
+For example, assume a community experiences a sudden rent increase.
 The increase may not generate an immediate increase in housing.
-It takes time for homeowners to up-fit apartments or build apartment buildings.
+Up-fitting an apartment or building new ones takes time.

 Ease of Storage: Some companies can increase their elasticity of supply by stockpiling parts or the final product so they can respond quickly to a price increase.
 Other companies do not have that flexibility.
-Producers that manufacture a good that is perishable or has an input that has a short shelf life are unable to store their final product or inventory parts as readily as other companies.
+Producers that manufacture a good that is perishable or has an input with a short shelf life cannot store their final product or inventory parts as readily as other companies.

-Capacity: A company that has excess capacity has a more elastic supply curve than a company that is producing at capacity because it is much easier for it to increase production than it would be for a company near capacity that may need to hire more workers or purchase additional equipment to increase output.
+Capacity: A company with excess capacity has a more elastic supply curve than a company that is producing at capacity because it is much easier for the company with excess capacity to increase output.
+A company operating near capacity may need to hire more workers or purchase additional equipment to increase production.

 Price Elasticity of Supply – How Does a Producer Respond To a Price Change

 Factors of Production – The Required Inputs of Every Business